valkyrie-fnd/valkyrie-site/docs/get-started/index.md

 ```
 This will open two ports: `:8083` and `:8084`.
 On port 8084 you will have a game launch endpoint.

-Port 8083 is open for the provider to communicate with valkyrie, and valkyrie will normalize the request to your specified PAM module.
+Port 8083 is open for the provider to communicate with Valkyrie, and Valkyrie will normalize the request to your specified PAM module.

 ## Configuration